Standard Wool/Fiber Hackle

 Thank you so much for considering my shop.

-Product Safety Information - Hackles
+General Product Safety Regulation (GPSR) Information

 - Intended Use: Designed for fiber preparation, ideal for combing fleece for spinning and fiber processing activities.
 Smooths and aligns fibers, removes debris and vegetable matter for cleaner wool.
 Must be securely mounted to a stable table or work surface using hackle hooks or C-clamps.

-- Not a Toy: Keep out of reach of children—this product contains sharp metal tines and is not suitable for anyone under the age of 12.
+- Not a Toy: Keep out of reach of children — this product contains sharp metal tines and is not suitable for anyone under the age of 12.

 - Potential Hazards: Contains sharp metal tines that may cause injury if mishandled.
 Keep away from small children and pets.
 Use with caution to avoid punctures or scratches.
 Use protective gloves if desired.
 Always use protective covers when hackle is not in use.
 Ensure hackle is securely mounted before use to prevent tipping or movement.